andrewheiss/colourlovers/README.md

 [![Build Status](https://travis-ci.org/leeper/colourlovers.png?branch=master)](https://travis-ci.org/leeper/colourlovers)

 The **colourlovers** package connects R to the [COLOURlovers](http://www.colourlovers.com/) API.
 COLOURlovers is a social networking site for sharing colors, color palettes, and color-rich visual designs.
-The social networking features of the site mean that COLOURlovers provides not only rich, original color palettes to use in R graphics but also provides ratings and community evaluations of those palettes, helpings R graphics designers to utilize visually pleasing color combinations.
+The social networking features of the site mean that COLOURlovers provides not only rich, original color palettes to use in R graphics but also provides ratings and community evaluations of those palettes, helping R graphics designers to utilize visually pleasing color combinations.

 ## License ##